squares-ui/squares-ui/README.md

 # Limitations

-Only tested in Chrome today, FF testing coming.
+Only tested in Chrome today, FF testing planned

-Currently there are few graph types, this will expand over time
+Currently there are only a few graph types, though the number is growing

-Current queries to Elastic handle Match, and Does not Exist.
-It doesn't handle "not 1.2.3.4", or Terms vs Term, or ">5"
+Current queries to Elastic handle 'match', and 'does not exist'.
+It does not yet handle queries such as "not 1.2.3.4", "Terms" , or ">5"

-Currently uses localStorage (not indexdb) meaning storage might run out, check config/delete raw for extra space
+Currently localStorage is used for client side storage which occassionally maxes out.
+Check config/delete raw for extra space.
+Plans exist to move to IndexDB

-Some graphs can only hold so many keys (i.e. a Sankey chart might be limted to 80 nodes) therefore culling exists.
-The UI does not currently inform you when this happens.
+Some graphs can only hold so many keys/nodes (i.e. a Sankey chart) therefore some culling exists, though the UI does not currently inform you where/when this happens

 # Known Bugs

-Imperfect usage of devicePixelRatio affects retina screens and system wide font size changes Occassional page hangs, most recover but sometimes a tab needs to be closed then reopened (ctrl+shift+t), this is being investigated.
+Imperfect implementation of devicePixelRatio may affect 'retina screens' and OS font size changes

+Occassional page hangs, most recover but sometimes a tab needs to be closed then reopened (ctrl+shift+t), this is being investigated

 Some times a page refresh is needed, sometimes recreating a square is needed